ben-ng/stratosphere/Readme.md

                     // {'/route/1': 'asset data', '/route/2': 'dat'} etc...
                   })

-// If your `app` argument was a server, the `intercept` method will modify
-// its `request` listeners to respond with cached data from the filesystem
+// The `intercept` method will modify its `request` listeners to respond
-// when possible, and return the same server instance.intercept().listen(8080)
+// with cached data from the filesystem when possible, and return the server instance.intercept().listen(8080)

-// If your `app` argument was a request handler, the `intercept` method
-// will create a new handler function and return it. http.createServer(instance.intercept()).listen(8080)
+/*

-// If you want to write your assets to disk: instance.writeAssets(function (err) {
+* If you want to write your assets to disk
+*
+* Gotcha: Calling this method on a server that is not listening on any
+* ports will bind it to an ephremeral one.
+If you plan to use the server
+* to handle actual requests you'll want to bind it to a port before
+* calling this method.
+*/
+instance.writeAssets(function (err) {
   // Handle the error
 })

+/*
-// If you want to load all assets into memory instance.preload(function (err, assets, manifest) {
+* If you want to load all assets into memory
+*
+* Gotcha: Calling this method on a server that is not listening on any
+* ports will bind it to an ephremeral one.
+You almost definitely want
+* to call this only after binding your server to a port of your choice.
+*/
+instance.preload(function (err, assets, manifest) {
+  // Handle the error
 })

 // To flush the asset cache that is in memory (not the one on disk!)